Postgraduate taught

 Short Description

 Students complete a laboratory-based project in a research group, which they select from a wide range of project available in the College.
-Students write a report based on their laboratory findings.
+Students write a report based on their laboratory findings and plans for future work.

 Timetable